foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 9. Check in Foundry if the compendium is updated properly.
 10. Submit pull request if everything's great. :-)

+> Please don't include database files in your pull request as this can lead to merge conflicts.
+Obviously you can still `cook` in order to check everything is in order, but only submit your JSON files as a final `cook` is performed before every release.

 An alternative workflow, for the more tech-savvy people, would be to skip step 1-4, simply duplicate an existing JSON file, editing it, and then continuing from step 5.

 ### Updating existing items